 4 reasons to get a prostate screening

-Prostate cancer is among the most common cancers in men - the American Cancer Society estimates that more than 248,000 men will be diagnosed with it in 2021, and more than one in eight men will be diagnosed with it in their lifetimes.
+Prostate cancer is among the most common cancers in men.
+The American Cancer Society estimates more than 268,000 men will be diagnosed with it in 2022, and one in eight men will be diagnosed with it in their lifetimes.
 Fortunately, prostate cancer is treatable and manageable, especially when found early.

-However, with COVID cases on the rise, you may find yourself hesitant to start or resume your routine prostate cancer screenings.
-In recognition of National Prostate Cancer Awareness Month, here are four reasons you should get a prostate cancer screening on schedule, despite the pandemic:
+However, with COVID still lingering, you may find yourself hesitant to start or resume your routine prostate cancer screenings.
+In recognition of National Prostate Cancer Awareness Month, here are four reasons you should get a prostate cancer screening on your schedule, despite the pandemic:

 3. Regular prostate cancer screenings are quick, painless, and save lives.
 Your doctor will order a quick blood test called a PSA test.
-This test looks for prostate-specific antigens in your blood stream - abnormally high levels of PSA in your blood could indicate prostate cancer.
+This looks for prostate-specific antigens in your blood stream.
+Abnormally high levels of PSA in your blood could indicate prostate cancer.
 Less commonly, your doctor may recommend a painless physical exam, which is sometimes used to detect cancer in men whose PSA levels are normal but cancer is still suspected.
 Your doctor will be able to recommend which approach is best for you.

 4. Your doctor's office is equipped to minimize the transmission of COVID-19 during your prostate cancer screening.
 If you're worried about catching COVID-19 during a trip to your doctor's office, you're not alone.
 According to the CDC, more than 32% of people have delayed receiving routine healthcare due to the pandemic.
 It's important to remember your practitioners at Reid Health are taking all of the necessary precautions to keep you and others safe, like using increased sanitation protocols and masking, and that COVID transmission in these settings is low.
 Click here to learn more about how Reid Health is responding to the ongoing COVID-19 pandemic.